 Toxic Shock Syndrome is a rare multisystem disease with many widespread symptoms.
 It is caused by a toxin that is produced and secreted by the bacterium Staphylococcus aureus.
 The symptoms of Toxic Shock Syndrome may include a sudden high fever, nausea, vomiting, diarrhea, abnormally low blood pressure (hypotension), and a characteristic skin rash that resemble a bad sunburn.
 Most cases of Toxic Shock Syndrome occur in menstruating females in association with the use of tampons.
 Other cases may occur in association with postoperative wound infections, nasal packing, or other factors.

-Organizations related to Toxic Shock Syndrome
+Toxic Shock Syndrome Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.